 Fixed single point anchors are used for smaller, clearly defined work areas, while horizontal lifelines are used for larger applications that require maintenance personnel to roam more freely about the rooftop.

-What is an example of fall restraint equipment?
+What is an example of travel restraint equipment?

 Other single point anchor systems, such as portable anchors, vacuum single point anchors, and truss anchor kits, work in a similar fashion, although the method of attachment of the anchor point differs.

-What is the purpose of a fall restraint lanyard?
+What is the purpose of a travel restraint lanyard?

 Fall Arrest Systems